Beginner's Guide to Getting Started in Kart Racing

 Karting is a great family sport and is a fun way for all ages to go racing.
 Most kart clubs or tracks offer the following age divisions:

 This is a "participation" class in our local Northwest series, no points or championships, the focus is on fun and safety.
 Throttle stops can be adjusted to match a parent's comfort level with their kids.
 Top speeds can vary but are generally around 30 mph, although we have tuned engines up to 40 mph in this class (for experienced racers only).

-- 7-12 years old: The Cadet class offers a 60cc 2-stroke class with a reliable and fairly simple engine that will hit over 50 mph.
-There are also 4-stroke Junior classes (popular in our local series), such as the Jr I Briggs Gas Animal & LO206 class, for this age group.
+- 7-12 years old: The Cadet class offers a 60cc 2-stroke class with a reliable and fairly simple engine from IAME or ROK that will hit over 50 mph.
+In addition, there is a 4-stroke Junior class (popular in our local series) -the Jr I Briggs & Stratton LO206 - for this age group.

 The Rotax series uses the MicroMax engine configuration for 8-10 year olds, and the MiniMax engine configuration for 10-13 year olds.

 - 12-15 years old: The Junior class is one of the most furiously competitive classes.
 This is a very fun class that uses a full size kart, along with a 125cc 2-stroke engine, in TaG, ROK, and Rotax.
-At the club level, 4-cycle classes such as LO206 & Jr II Briggs are also offered for entry level drivers and tight budgets.
+At the club level, 4-cycle classes such as LO206 Jr II are also offered for entry level drivers and tight budgets.

 TaG engines have a restrictor in the exhaust (which can be simply be removed to move up to the Senior class), and Rotax JrMax engines use a different cylinder sleeve.
 Speeds are generally in the 65 mph range on sprint tracks.